Stanly County License Hearing Guide

 Possible Outcomes

-- Suspension Upheld: If the DMV proves its case, your license suspension will be upheld.
+- Suspension Upheld: If the hearing officer finds that the NCDMV had sufficient grounds to suspend your license, the suspension will be upheld.

-- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license that allows you to drive for essential purposes, such as work, school, or medical appointments.
+- Restricted/Hardship License Granted: In some cases, you may be eligible for a limited driving privilege (LDP) that allows you to drive for essential purposes, such as work, school, or medical appointments.

 Hardship/Restricted License in North Carolina

-- What You Can Drive For: A hardship license typically restricts your driving to specific purposes, such as travel to and from work, school, medical appointments, and court-ordered treatment programs.
+- What You Can Drive For: LDPs typically allow driving for work, school, medical appointments, and community service.

-- IID Requirement: In some cases, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a hardship license.
+- IID Requirement: Drivers convicted with a BAC of 0.15 or higher are required to install an Ignition Interlock Device (IID) as a condition of restoration.

 Getting Your License Back